-Adelaide Film Festival - YOUTH is the newest arm of the acclaimed Adelaide Film Festival.
-Previously known as the Adelaide International Youth Film Festival, this program is designed to showcase and screen the best professionally made and independently made films for a youth audience, complimenting the main program with the same theme but adapted for a younger audience aged 5 to 18.
+AFF Youth is the newest arm of the acclaimed Adelaide Film Festival, supported by the South Australian Department for Education.
+Previously known as the Adelaide International Youth Film Festival, this program is designed to showcase and screen the best professionally made and independently made films for a youth audience, complimenting the main program but adapted for a younger audience aged 5 to 18.

 Award Categories as follows:

 Cash Prizes for South Australian State-Wide School Competition: